istSOS/istsos2/docs/ws_installation.rst

 **Install Docker**

 Please refer to `https://docs.docker.com/install/linux/docker-ce/ubuntu/ <https://docs.docker.com/install/linux/docker-ce/ubuntu/>`_
 to get information about how to install the latest docker engine.
+Use docker version >= 19.03.8.

 **Install docker-compose**

 Please refer to `https://docs.docker.com/compose/install/ <https://docs.docker.com/compose/install/>`_
 to get information about how to install the latest docker-compose release.
+Use docker-compose version >= 1.25.1.

 **Clone istSOS repository**